When can love’s young dream become a nightmare? Preparing children for positive personal relationships and keeping themselves safe.

 Staff need to be aware of the signs of these also, e.g. relationships spanning a range of year groups – where older children may seek out younger children or children deliberately seek out more vulnerable peers in order to exploit them.

-So, how can we tackle this directly with children?
+So, how can we start having these important conversations with children?

 Summary